StasLaz/Tracking-flies/README.md

 # Tracking-flies
-code for tracking flies in DAM glass tubes
+code for tracking flies in glass tubes.

+FEATURES

+Video stabilization for shaking or shifting videos Background substraction on a greyscale video
+Finding flies in regions of interest
+Tracking flies coordinates